masak/alma/documentation/README.md

 section](#macros-that-parse), but it's so common to want to define these that we might as well do a few more examples.

+First, let's implement the `until` statement.
+XXX

-First, let's define the `repeat while` loop, whose main selling-point is that it evaluates its condition _after_ the first iteration through the loop (unlike `while` which does it before).
+As a slightly more elaborate example, let's define the `repeat while` loop, whose main selling-point is that it evaluates its condition _after_ the first iteration through the loop (unlike `while` which does it before).
 Futhermore, the programmer gets to choose whether to write the condition before or after the loop (but the condition will always run after regardless).

 ```_007
 @parsed(/"repeat" <.ws> [